popomore/social-share/README.md

 ---

-First of all, view the example.
+First of all, view the [example](http://popomore.github.com/social-share/examples/).

 ## How to use

-html
+Html

 ```
 <script src="share.min.js"></script>